Tonyhliu/Sideline/README.md

-# FresherNote
+# Sideline

-[Heroku link][heroku] **Note:** This should be a link to your production site
+[Heroku link][heroku] **Note:** Not yet implemented (Should be link to Heroku)

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria:
+Sideline is a web application inspired by Medium that will be utilizing Ruby on Rails on the backend, a 3greSQL database, and React.js with a Flux pattern on the front end.
+At a minimum, by the end of Week 9 this app will satisfy the following criteria:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
-- [ ] A production README, replacing this README (**NB**: check out the [sample production README](docs/production_readme.md) -- you'll write this later)
+- [ ] A production README, replacing this README.
-- [ ] Notes
+- [ ] Story
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
-- [ ] Notebooks for organizing notes
+- [ ] Response/Comment
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
-- [ ] Tags for notes
+- [ ] Likes for Story
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
-- [ ] Rich Text Editing of notes
+- [ ] Follows/Feed for Story
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling